 Save the Date: Wednesday, October 5, 2022

 Join us as we hear from industry leaders, learn about the advantages of high-performance buildings, and address what works when creating the business case for sustainability in organizations.
 This seminar includes keynote speakers from world-class firms, real-world case studies, and informative panel discussions.

-I'm the co-founder of Energy Lollipop and Urban Canopy in San Francisco — startups that are devoted to bringing down the peak CO2 released by the electricity grid.
+Katie's Bio: Katie designs apps, dashboards, and campaigns that sharply tap into people's motivational core, applying techniques used in game design and behavioral science to create environmental action.
+She is the co-founder of Energy Lollipop and Urban Canopy in San Francisco — startups that are devoted to bringing down the peak CO2 released by the electricity grid.
 We just launched a Chrome extension that shows the California grid emissions in real-time.

+Lois' Bio: Lois Arena, Director of Passive House Services at Steven Winter Associates, Inc., possesses over 25 years of experience in the building science field and has extensive experience with new and existing buildings.
+Lois holds both U.S. and International Passive House consultant certifications.
 She has co-authored and presented training programs about energy efficient building practices to professionals in all sectors of the building industry and is regularly invited to present at conferences and private firms around the world to discuss the benefits of Passive House adoption.